Search and Rescue

 The Arizona State Search and Rescue Coordinator also coordinates searches for missing aircraft, emergency locator transmitters (ELT) and personal locator beacons (PLB) within the State.
 These searches routinely include adjoining States and multiple jurisdictions.
 Success in these missions is part of a cooperative effort between County Sheriff's, the United States Air Force Rescue Coordination Center (AFRCC), the Arizona Wing of the Civil Air Patrol and other state and federal assets.

 If you require search or rescue assistance please contact your local Sheriff's Office through the 911 emergency call center.
 If you need to contact the State SAR Coordinator directly, please call 1-800-411-2336.
-County Coordinators seeking mission numbers, are directed to the WEB SAR website.
+County Coordinators seeking mission numbers, are directed to the SARFORCE website.

 The State SAR Coordinator assumed the duties of Warning Coordination in 2015.
 The Warning Coordinator links with various sources to identify natural, civil and technological hazards around the country, including those that may have a direct impact on Arizona.
 The Warning Coordinator communicates threats to public safety stakeholders and participants in statewide threat and hazard identification and data collection.
-The Warning Coordinator summaries this information in a weekly Warning Coordinators Update.
+The Warning Coordinator summarizes this information with periodic updates or as necessary.